-New National Clinical Director for Eye Care appointedPosted: Monday 01 August 2022 at 00:00
+New National Clinical Director for Eye Care appointedPosted: Monday 01 August 2022

 A new role which could help transform eye care services for people living with macular disease and other sight conditions, has been appointed by NHS England.

 Louisa Wickham, who is the medical director at Moorfields Eye Hospital NHS Foundation Trust, has been announced as the UK’s first National Clinical Director for Eye Care in England.

 The Macular Society first revealed plans to recruit the position in November 2021, after campaigning for the role for several years.

 National Clinical Directors (NCDs) are practicing clinicians who work part-time at NHS England and NHS Improvement.
 They provide leadership, advice, input and support across more than 30 health conditions and services, ranging from cancer and cardiovascular disease to urgent and emergency care.

 Until now, there has been no representation for eye care, despite ophthalmology being the biggest outpatient department in the NHS.

 The Eyes Have It (TEHI) partnership, a leading coalition of organisations which campaigns to improve the lives of patients with eye conditions, has welcomed the role.
 The members of TEHI have expressed concern that people are unnecessarily losing vision owing to a poorly resourced, fragmented and inconsistent care system.

 TEHI, of which the Macular Society is a member, will be calling on the newly appointed NCD for Eye Care to implement a national strategy to address these issues.